GNARC0TICS/GoatedVipsgg/memory-bank/progress.md

 - The project is in active development with core functionalities implemented and stable.
 - Recent focus has been on:
-  - Enhancing the profile page with detailed user information
+  - Enhancing the navigation system with improved dropdowns
-  - Implementing search functionality
+  - Implementing mobile-first design improvements
+  - Adding rank progress display for mobile users
-  - Improving the QuickProfile component
+  - Improving user experience with floating support
+  - Enhancing scroll-to-top functionality
+  - Implementing newsletter subscription in footer
   - Strengthening admin dashboard capabilities
 - Documentation is up-to-date, with the Memory Bank reflecting recent changes.
 - The codebase is well-structured with clear separation of concerns between frontend and backend.